bogomirov/glx-dock-dust-theme/README.md

 #Further reading

-For information about the concept behind this project and how to easily modify and share it online, please see the Bluebird theme for Glx-Dock: https://github.com/bogomirov/glx-dock-bluebird-theme
+For information about the concept behind this project and how to easily modify and share it online, please see the Bluebird Glx-Dock Theme project: https://github.com/bogomirov/glx-dock-bluebird-theme

 #Credits